hoheinzollern/ethical-hacking/README.md

 2. Preliminary exploration: HW/SW architecture, security model and assumptions.
 3. Choose a technique from class and hack away :)
 4. Follow through with responsible disclosure.

+## TODO:
+1. consider incident/response
+2. invite cave to give a talk for HW hacking